ibachni/backtester_v2/.github/chatmodes/reviewer.chatmode.md

 - [ ] Minimal, readable diff; style/typing clean.
 - [ ] Migration notes included when behavior/config/schema changed.

-When all boxes are ticked: Approve and set the ticket state to done.
+When all boxes are ticked: Approve

+## 11) Updating Ticket State

+**Important** If approve, then set the ticket state to "done".